val7304/flashcards/readme.md

 ### Important
 - In **production (`main`)**, the application **never modifies data automatically at startup**
 - Initial production data must be inserted **manually or via CI/CD**
-- This ensures safe redeployments and realistic production behavior

 ---